svartbergtroll/usbturret/README.md

 		cmake ..
 		make

+Normally it shall compile flawlessly and thou shalt see appear a nice ```usbturret``` executable file in the build directory.

 ## Didn't you mention some Arduino stuff ?
 Actually yes !
 You also have to compile the software designed for the arduino and burn it onto the chip (not with these matches!